 Going back to what was said about Organic Coffeeberry, Theobromine is going to be one of those better sources of energy.
 Structurally similar to caffeine, Theobromine helps provide the body with a boost of energy, happier well-being, stronger teeth, a cognitive boost, and a healthy heart.

 It won’t provide as much of a boost as caffeine, but that may be a good thing for most people.
-In fact, you’ll find Theobromine in most chocolate and some coffee beans, guarana berries, and tea leaves.
+You’ll find Theobromine in most chocolate and some coffee beans, guarana berries, and tea leaves.

 Recommended Dosage: 100-300mg daily